chenxiaolong/avbroot/README.md

   * `payload.bin` exists
   * `META-INF/com/android/metadata` (Android 10-11) or `META-INF/com/android/metadata.pb` (Android 12+) exists

 * The device must support using a custom public key for the bootloader's root of trust.
 This is normally done via the `fastboot flash avb_custom_key` command.
-All Pixel devices with unlockable bootloaders support this, as well as most OnePlus devices.
+All Pixel devices with unlockable bootloaders since the Pixel 2 support this.
 Other devices may support it as well, but there's no easy way to check without just trying it.

+  * NOTE: Some OnePlus devices have a broken implementation where a custom public key can be set, but the device won't boot despite having proper signatures.
+Downgrading the bootloader to the version shipped with Android 11 might potentially help.
+This problem has been reported across multiple OnePlus models ([#186](https://github.com/chenxiaolong/avbroot/issues/186), [#195](https://github.com/chenxiaolong/avbroot/discussions/195), [#212](https://github.com/chenxiaolong/avbroot/issues/212)).

 ## Patches